 (6) General information on federal and District law regarding prohibitions on acts of voter fraud and misrepresentation; and

-(7) The documentation required for a qualified elector to verify residency and register to vote at the polling place.
+(7) The documentation required for a qualified elector to verify residency and register to vote at the Vote Center.

 (k) Within 90 days following a general election, the Board shall publish on its website an after-action report.
 The report shall include the following information: